 - a.
-Whether the scale of activities and their impact on residential character and amenity are appropriate, taking into account: - i. the compatibility of the scale of the activity and the proposed use of the buildings with the scale of other buildings and activities in the surrounding area; - ii. the ability for the locality to remain a predominantly residential one; and - iii. the appropriateness of the use in meeting needs of residents principally within the surrounding living environment. - b.
+Whether the scale of activities and their impact on residential character and amenity are appropriate, taking into account: - the compatibility of the scale of the activity and the proposed use of the buildings with the scale of other buildings and activities in the surrounding area; - ii. the ability for the locality to remain a predominantly residential one; and - iii. the appropriateness of the use in meeting needs of residents principally within the surrounding living environment. - b.
 The adverse effects of additional staff, pedestrian and traffic movements during the intended hours of operation on: - i. the character of the surrounding living environment; and - ii. noise, disturbance and loss of privacy of nearby residents. - c.
-For home occupations, whether: - i. whether the non-compliance is an integral and necessary part of the home occupation; - ii. the extent to which the scale and/or nature of the activity, including signage, has an adverse effect on the anticipated level of amenity and character of the site and the surrounding area; and - iii. whether the nature of the activity conflicts with residential activities and the wellbeing of the surrounding residents; and iv. whether retail activity remains small in scale, does not create adverse effects through additional pedestrian and traffic movements, noise, disturbance and loss of privacy, and does not undermine the centres-based framework for commercial activities.
+For home occupations: - $i. \hspace{0.5cm} \text{whether the non-compliance is an integral and necessary part of the home occupation;} \\$ - ii. the extent to which the scale and/or nature of the activity, including signage, has an adverse effect on the anticipated level of amenity and character of the site and the surrounding area; and - iii. whether the nature of the activity conflicts with residential activities and the wellbeing of the surrounding residents; and - iv. whether retail activity remains small in scale, does not create adverse effects through additional pedestrian and traffic movements, noise, disturbance and loss of privacy, and does not undermine the centres-based framework for commercial activities. - d.
+For residential units with more than six bedrooms, whether there should be a limit on the number of bedrooms over six bedrooms based on the impact on the surrounding neighbourhood and residential character.